Encyclopedia … combined with a great Buyer's Guide!

 Opposite term: lasers with linear resonator

-Categories: optical resonators, laser devices and laser physics
+Categories: article belongs to category optical resonators optical resonators, article belongs to category laser devices and laser physics laser devices and laser physics

 unidirectional ring laser